9413d5ff2a0b4f237a264010b65350e7/TAG/methods/ADF.md

 ***

 Suspected ADF Activity:
-Based on activities occurring around me, I have reason to believe there are multiple ADFs planned for Friday at:
+Based on activities occurring around me, I have reason to believe there are multiple ADFs planned for Saturday April 27th ANY possible ALL of the churches massacred.
+Anyone hearing of anyone going to a funeral in Kentucky advise them to pray for guidance first.
+(Commit has more color)
-Mount Calvary Baptist Church
-Mount Zion Baptist Church
-Lexington Bethel Baptist Church